ABTSoftware/SciChart.Wpf.Examples/Sandbox/CustomerExamples/Readme.md

 A simple example demonstrating how to animate a dataseries

+### Axis MVVM Apply Style

+Shows how to apply a <style> via StyleKey to an Axis when created using the AxisBinding MVVM Api

 ### Axis MVVM with Scrollbar

 Demonstrates how to add a Scrollbar to an Axis in MVVM with Scichart WPF Charts